ChicoState/PantryRails/CONTRIBUTING.md

 2. *UML diagram after implementation of class ApplianceInventory:*
 ![UML of Food Pantry - Ruby on Rails](docs/after.png "PantryRails - UML class diagram of Food Pantry after implementation of class ApplianceInventory")

+## UML Description

+In our UML diagram, we have implemented the Abstract Factory Design Pattern.
+The requirement specifies two types of Donators, the ones that donate food for free and the ones that provide a discount on the food products that the pantry purchases.
+As the providers of both types will have some functionality in common, we have made the Provider class an Abstract Provider class and two concrete classes, ConcreteClassFree and ConcreteClassDiscount.
+This creates an efficient design as we can use the two classes separately whenever required without any tight coupling.

+The Abstract Class Provider performs the following functionality:
+Enables addition of  a provider, editing provider details, get and set ProviderName and ProviderID.

+The Concrete classes perform the following functionality:
+The function is anonymous returns a bool type that specifies if the providers wish to remain anonymous or not.
+The function getItemPrice, returns the price of each Item and the functions worthOfDonatedItems and worthOfDiscountedItems calculate and return the worth of respective items.

+The Checkout class manages all the Checkout functionality like, adding Items to student’s cart, removing them and return all items present in cart.

+The Report class performs all activities related to generating a waste reduction report.
+It performs the activity of returning the Items Expiring on the present day, Expired items and also lets the admins update what they have disposed and in what quantity, via the disposedItems() functions.

+The Items class records the details of each and every item in the Inventory.
+It also returns available items and their quantity.
+The function ItemStatus returns either of the three enum types, outOfStock, Instore and Disposed depending on what the current status of each item.

 ## Pull Request Process

 1. Branch from the travis branch and, if needed, rebase to the current master branch before submitting your pull request.
 If it doesn't merge cleanly with master you may be asked to rebase your changes.